I'm a dad / entrepreneur who can't sit still, and thus split my time between bustling Nairobi and the laid back hills of East Tennessee.

 Generally speaking, when not wrestling a rowdy little boy or dominating another on Mario Kart (take no prisoners), I start businesses in Africa (mostly Kenya these days).
 Otherwise, I'm reading, writing, thinking, or too often tweeting about frameworks and incentives, markets and economies, food/bev, D2C, communities, cities, and technology.
 I also really dig travel, things that go fast, sports (NBA, F1, UEFA), philosophy, and SciFi.

 I am a partner and co-founder at Akili, a Nairobi-based venture studio and holdco.
 We reframe problems, sniff out opportunities, and ultimately build exciting products and businesses alongside the continent's most energetic and talented people.

-I'm always interested in smart people doing super rad things.
-So, if you're still reading, let's chat.
+I'm always interested in smart people doing rad things, so if you're still reading, say hey.

 Kafunda means "small place" in Luganda.
 It's the neighborhood shop where beers are drunk, shop is talked, deals are made, community is built, issues are quashed.

-This is the revived newsletter (fingers crossed soon to be podcast) by Akili founding partner, Dustyn Winder, to muse, insight, put forward hypotheses, and occasionally, maybe (i.e. likely) ruffle feathers, on Africa's innovation ecosystem.
+This is the revived newsletter from Akili, where we muse, insight, put forward hypotheses, and occasionally, maybe ruffle feathers, on Africa's business ecosystems.